 [Rhineland and Belgium, 1914] On August 2, Germany troops crossed the border into Luxemburg, on August 4, the border into Belgium.
 Soon a large part of Belgium and the northeastern part of France were occupied.

 [Rhineland, 1914/15] Nobody was prepared for a long war.
-Jakob still heard the victorious shouts “at Christmas we will be back here”.
-But since the turn of the Marne in early September 1914, one had […]
+The soldiers had been so sure of victory, “At Christmas we will be back”.
+But since the turnaround on Marne in early September, this was unlikely.

 [USA, 1917/18] Horrified, Lorenz Bergmann’s granddaughter Chiara looked at the Liberty Bonds she was about to buy.
 It showed a creature with a Pickelhaube, thus obviously a German.

-[Germany, summer 1917] The war was already in the third year, and there was no prospect of peace.
-In vain Pope Benedict XV had urged the belligerent nations to negotiate peace, but in vain.
+[Germany, summer 1917] The war was already entering its third year, and there was no prospect of peace.
+Several times Pope Benedict XV had urged the belligerent nations to negotiate peace, but in vain.